Closures and Missile Tests

 Hypothermia is a dangerous drop in body temperature.
 Shivering, numbness, and unconsciousness are all symptoms.
 Getting the victim to a warm place and out of wet clothes as soon as possible is critical.
 Contact emergency services immediately.

 Lightning often occurs in the desert during thunderstorms, even if there is no rain.
 Take cover in a building or vehicle if you see a gathering storm or hear thunder.
-Lay flat on the ground between dunes if you cannot get to either a car or building.
+Crouch down between dunes with you feet together if you cannot get to either a car or building.

 Rattlesnakes, scorpions, and black widows are only a few of the venomous animals found in New Mexico.
 To avoid a bite, watch where you walk, put your hands, or sit.
 Do not step over rocks or logs, and try not to walk through thick vegetation where visibility is poor.
 Never try to pick up, touch, or tease snakes and scorpions or handle spiders and insects.
 If bitten, seek immediate medical attention.
 Bring a photo of the animal along for identification if possible.
 Keep in mind that a dead rattlesnake can deliver a lethal bite.